 Finley - Hope is a very small town located in the state of North Dakota.
-With a population of 1,788 people and just one neighborhood, Finley - Hope is the 56th largest community in North Dakota.
-Much of the housing stock in Finley - Hope was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,782 people and just one neighborhood, Finley - Hope is the 56th largest community in North Dakota.
+Finley - Hope has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Of important note, Finley - Hope is also a town of artists.
 Finley - Hope has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Finley - Hope’s character.